zilurrane/life-meet/README.md

 ## Overview

-`Nettu Meet` is an open source video conference web application designed for interactive online tutoring.
+`LifeMeet` is an open source video conference web application designed for interactive online tutoring.
 Some of the features included are:

 - **Audio and video**: Real-time sharing of audio and video.
 - **Shared whiteboard**: Collaborate with students on a shared whiteboard.